Retin-A (tretinoin) is another debatable treatment for rosacea. Some dermatologists feel it is too irritating, but it

 Tretinoin, is a topical retinoid, which is a form of Vitamin A. The theory behind it is that it increases cellular turnover and decreases small blood vessels.
 It works for acne, too, by making the skin exfoliate more rapidly, which pushes anything out of the pores quicker.
 Obviously, that would help your acne go away faster.

 I used to use Retin-A Micro cream three times a week (and spot treatment on any pimples), and it did a pretty good job for me.
-I didn't like how it made me redder, though, and I was really annoyed at how expensive it was (Retin-A Micro, who do you think you are??) and so I asked my dermatologist for something else.
-She gave me Atralin, which is tretinoin gel, and I have used it for a couple years.
-I like it, and I see smoother, less red skin.
+I didn't like how it made me redder, though, and I was really annoyed at how expensive it was and so I asked my dermatologist for something else.
+She gave me Atralin, which is tretinoin gel, and I used it for a couple years.
+I liked it, and I saw smoother, less red skin.
 However, it seems that the manufacturer has decided to stop making it because they bought Retin-A!
 Now there is a Retin-A gel that I just got my hands on with a coupon since my insurance doesn't cover it (and I'm not complaining about that because it is for cosmetic use).
 If I had not used a coupon, the pharmacy told me it would have been $1000.
 Ridiculous, I know.

 By the way, I contacted the manufacturer, and they said they couldn't comment on the price since they don't sell directly to consumers, which I thought was pretty stupid since they set the price.